josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 Now edit the `AdminDashboardComponent` to display the log of preloaded routes.

 1. Import the `SelectivePreloadingStrategyService`.
-1. Inject it into the dashboard's constructor.
+1. Inject it into the constructor of the dashboard.
-1. Update the template to display the strategy service's `preloadedModules` array.
+1. Update the template to display the `preloadedModules` array of the strategy service.

 Now the file is as follows: